Skip to content

 Best for: travelers who want the prestige NatGeo program, naturalist-led learning, and ship sizes that enable full Antarctic landings under IAATO rules.

-2. Hurtigruten Expeditions (HX) (most modern polar fleet)
+2. HX, formerly Hurtigruten Expeditions (modern polar fleet)

 Hybrid-electric ships:

-Per-night pricing: $400-800 per person depending on cabin and itinerary.
+Per-night pricing: starts from roughly $400-800 per person depending on cabin and itinerary.
 Among the most accessible polar expedition pricing in the segment.

-Best for: travelers who want modern hybrid-electric polar ships, Norwegian heritage operator, and accessible price point for expedition cruising.
+Best for: travelers who want modern hybrid-electric polar ships, a Norwegian heritage operator, and an accessible price point for expedition cruising.

 3. Silversea Expeditions (ultra-luxury expedition)